agilepro/baroque/src/pages/youth2.md

 ## Competition Details

 * Date: February 9, 2025
-* Location: Santa Cruz, CA
+* Location: Trinity Presbyterian Church, 423 Melrose Ave, Santa Cruz
 * Audition times: 2 PM to late afternoon
 * While we consider scheduling preferences, please be prepared to perform at any time during this block